Vyond: Product

 Vyond provides its users with a library containing tens of thousands of pre-animated assets, which can be controlled through a drag & drop interface.
 Asset types include characters, actions, templates, props, text boxes, music tracks, and sound effects.
 Users can also upload their own assets, such as audio files, image files, or video files.
 There is also a drag & drop composition tool, which users can employ to create pans and zooms.

 Spoken dialogue and narration can be recorded directly into the platform or imported as an audio file.
 Characters can automatically lip-sync the dialogue that is assigned to them.
 Alternatively, audio can be set as voiceover narration.
 Users can download their finished videos as MP4 files, GIFs, or video presentations.
-They can also export them directly to a variety of video-hosting sites including YouTube, Wistia, Vidyard, Vimeo, Vzaar and WeVideo.

-Another version of GoAnimate was also available, simply called GoAnimate for Schools.
+Another version of Vyond was also available, called GoAnimate for Schools.
 On April 10, 2018, Vyond announced that GoAnimate for Schools would be shutting down on June 30, 2019.
-On that same day, GoAnimate removed its 14-day free trial to the schools site.
-Subscription purchases and renewals on Goanimate4schools.com were later removed on May 6, 2018, with product support and service officially terminating on June 30, 2019.
+On that same day, the 14-day free trial was removed from the schools site.
+Subscription purchases and renewals on GoAnimate for Schools were removed on May 6, 2018, with product support and service officially terminating on June 30, 2019.